permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/remote.md

 Available Commands:
-  add         add a new remote repository to track and interact with remove      Remove a remote repository from the configuration
+  add         add a new remote repository to track and interact with remove      remove a remote repository from the configuration

 Flags:
   -h, --help   help for remote